FedeG/docker-autobuild-data-container/README.md

 docker-autobuild-data-container
 ==============================

-Generate image for data container from docker container (in runtime).
+Generate docker image for data container from docker container (in runtime).

 ### Demo